-"I am writing to express my adamant opposition and shock in response to the decision of the administration at UC Berkeley to close the Institute for the Study of Societal Issues (ISSI).
+"I am writing to express my adamant opposition and shock in response to the decision of the administration at UC Berkeley to close the Institute for the Study of Societal Issues (ISSI) as far as I could understand from the paper https://manyessays.com/ given to me.
 Having briefly served as the Institute’s Director (1998 – 2000, when it was called the Institute for the Study of Social Change), I can attest to its critical role in preparing doctoral students in the social sciences at UC Berkeley.
 Close examination of its track record will show that the Institute and its network of faculty have mentored and provided financial support to large numbers of graduate students of color.
 Having once been the beneficiary of mentorship and support from the Institute while pursuing my doctorate in sociology during the 1980s under the guidance of Professor Troy Duster, I can assure you that I would not have been able to complete my degree had that support not been available.

 At a time when Berkeley’s commitment to educating students of color, particularly Black students, has been the subject of considerable controversy, I find it surprising that the university would fail to recognize the need to retain and continue to support ISSI."